 - 1. The Company's operation is a continuous process.
 It is not dependent on any cycle or season; - 2.
 Economic and infrastructure developments in the country may affect construction business; Interest rate movements may affect the performance of the real estate industry; Mining activities are generally hinged on the commodities market and affected by weather conditions.
 Businesses not affected by known cycle, trends or uncertainties are power and water. - 3.
-On October 12, 2021, the BOD of the Parent Company declared cash dividends amounting Php 0.48 special dividends per common share for a total of Php 6.37 billion in favor of the stockholders of record as of October 26, 2021 and was paid on November 10, 2021. - 4.
-On March 29, 2021, the BOD of the Parent Company declared cash dividends amounting Php 0.13 regular dividends per common share and Php 0.35 special dividends per common share for a total of Php 6.37 billion in favor of the stockholders of record as of April 15, 2021 and was paid on April 26, 2021.
+On April 1, 2022, the BOD of the Parent Company declared cash dividends amounting to Php 0.34 regular dividends per common share and Php 0.14 special dividends per common share for a total of Php 6.37 billion in favor of the stockholders of record as of April 19, 2022, and was paid on April 29, 2022.

-- 5. There are no undisclosed material subsequent events and transferring of assets not in the normal course of business that have not been disclosed for the period that the Company has knowledge of. - 6.
-There are no material contingencies during the interim period; events that will trigger direct or contingent financial obligation that is material to the Company, including any default or acceleration of an obligation has been disclosed in the notes to financial statements - 7.
-There are no material off-balance sheet transactions, arrangements, obligations (including contingent obligations), and other relationships of the Company with unconsolidated entities or other persons created during the reporting period. - 8.
+- 4. On October 12, 2021, the BOD of the Parent Company declared cash dividends amounting Php 0.48 special dividends per common share for a total of Php 6.37 billion in favor of the stockholders of record as of October 26, 2021 and was paid on November 10, 2021. - 5.
+On March 29, 2021, the BOD of the Parent Company declared cash dividends amounting Php 0.13 regular dividends per common share and Php 0.35 special dividends per common share for a total of Php 6.37 billion in favor of the stockholders of record as of April 15, 2021 and was paid on April 26, 2021. - 6.
+There are no undisclosed material subsequent events and transferring of assets not in the normal course of business that have not been disclosed for the period that the Company has knowledge of. - 7.
+There are no material contingencies during the interim period; events that will trigger direct or contingent financial obligation that is material to the Company, including any default or acceleration of an obligation has been disclosed in the notes to financial statements. - 8.
+There are no material off-balance sheet transactions, arrangements, obligations (including contingent obligations), and other relationships of the Company with unconsolidated entities or other persons created during the reporting period. - 9.
 Except for interest payments on loans, which the Company can fully service, the only significant commitment that would have a material impact on liquidity are construction guarantees.
-These are usually required from contractors in case of any damage/ destruction to a completed project. - Any known trends or any known demands, commitments, events or uncertainties that will result in or that will have a material impact on the registrant's liquidity. -None - 10.
-The Group does not have any offering of rights, granting of stock options and corresponding plans therefore. - 11.
+These are usually required from contractors in case of any damage/ destruction to a completed project. - 10.
+Any known trends or any known demands, commitments, events or uncertainties that will result in or that will have a material impact on the registrant's liquidity.
+None - 11.
+The Group does not have any offering of rights, granting of stock options and corresponding plans therefore. - 12.
 All necessary disclosures were made under SEC Form 17-C.